 - 1. When was the UNESCO established? - 2.
 How many member states are currently part of the UNESCO? - 3.
 What is the current budget of the UNESCO? - 4.
-Who have served as the Director-Generals at the UNESCO? - 5.
+Name the present Director-Generals at the UNESCO? - 5.
 Why has the United States withdrawn from the UNESCO twice? - 6.
 How many world heritage sites does the UNESCO administer?